umair-afzal-uat/laravel-bot/README.md

 The objective is to develop a PHP script that autonomously completes the following steps:

 1. **Initiate Registration**: Start the registration process on the specified website.
-[Completed]
 2. **Submit Registration Form**: Fill out and submit the registration form with unique data for each execution.
-3. **Verify Email Address**: Retrieve and verify the email address using the verification code sent to the provided email [Completed and it work for one user-email at a time (because if we want to add other persons emails then their emails authenticated app keys are required)].
+3. **Verify Email Address**: Retrieve and verify the email address using the verification code sent to the provided email [It currently only supports one user email at a time.
+To add multiple emails, each requires its respective app key for parsing from the backend.
+If you can provide an array of emails along with their app keys, it would enable seamless processing of multiple emails.].
 4. **Complete ReCaptcha**: Successfully complete the ReCaptcha challenge to finalize the registration.

 ## Tech Stack